outmoded/hapijs.com/lib/tutorials/en_US/views.md

 ### <a name="helpers" /> View helpers

 JavaScript modules located in the defined `helpersPath` are available in templates.
-For this example, we will create a view helper `fortune` which will pick and print out one element out of an array of strings, when used in a template.
+For this example, you will create a view helper `fortune` which will pick and print out one element out of an array of strings, when used in a template.

-The following snippet is the complete helper function which we will store in a file called `fortune.js` in the `helpers` directory.
+The following snippet is the complete helper function which you will store in a file called `fortune.js` in the `helpers` directory.

 ```javascript
 module.exports = function () {